DistrictDataLabs/yellowbrick/docs/api/features/pcoords.rst

 Parallel coordinates can take a long time to draw since each instance is represented by a line for each feature.
 Worse, this time is not well spent since a lot of overlap in the visualization makes the parallel coordinates less understandable.
 We propose two solutions to this:

-1. Use ``sample=0.2`` and ``shufle=True`` parameters to shuffle and sample the dataset being drawn on the figure.
+1. Use ``sample=0.2`` and ``shuffle=True`` parameters to shuffle and sample the dataset being drawn on the figure.
 The sample parameter will perform a uniform random sample of the data, selecting the percent specified.

 2. Use the ``fast=True`` parameter to enable "fast drawing mode".